 Cameroon: New Battlefield for Boko Haram?

 At least 25 people were killed in Cameroon, among them a church leader, as militants carried out two massive attacks in the far north of Cameroon at the end of July.
-In the attack in Kolofata, the wife of the Deputy Prime Minister and her maid were kidnapped, raising fears that the area has become a new battlefield for Nigeria’s Islamist group Boko Haram.
+In the attack in Kolofata, the wife of the Deputy Prime Minister and her maid were kidnapped, raising fears that the area has become a new battlefield for Nigeria’s Islamist group an extremist group that is located primarily in Northern Nigeria.

 Pastor Jean Marcel Kesvere of the Lutheran Brethren Church of Cameroon was kidnapped in the second attack.
 His family found out later he’d been killed.